microsoft/code-with-engineering-playbook/source-control/git.md

 ### Multi service development and deployments

-Submodules can be very useful in more complex deployment and/or development scenarios
+Submodules can be useful in more complex deployment and/or development scenarios

 Adding a submodule to your repo